Supply and Demand Estimates and Profitability Outlook

 Profitability Update

-The profitability outlook has been updated after the release of the November 9, 2023, USDA WASDE and Crop Production reports.
-For the table below, non-irrigated yields are November Crop Production report yields for Tennessee.
-Prices used for grain and cotton sales are based on current Tennessee harvest cash prices provided by USDA AMS.
+The profitability outlook has been updated after the release of February 11, 2025, USDA WASDE and Crop Production reports.
+For the table below, non-irrigated yields are average yields for Tennessee from the USDA Crop Production Report.
+Prices used for grain, oilseeds, and cotton are based on current Tennessee cash prices provided by USDA AMS.
 Revenue estimates do not consider any government payments (crop insurance, ARC or PLC, etc.).
-Costs shown below are based on the 2023 UT Extension Row Crop budgets with adjustments made where warranted.
-Land cost was estimated as a cash rent at the USDA NASS state average of $113 per acre.
-Substantial variation in land costs exist in Tennessee.
-Additional details on expenses can be found in the 2023 UT Crop Budgets.
+Costs shown below are based on the 2024 UT Extension Row Crop budgets with adjustments made where warranted.
+Land cost was estimated as a cash rent at the USDA NASS state average for non-irrigated cropland of $117 per acre.
+Substantial variation in land costs exists in Tennessee.
+Additional details on expenses can be found in the 2024 UT Crop Budgets.

-Based on projected yields, prices, and expenses returns over specified costs for corn, cotton, soybeans, and wheat/soybeans are showing a -$44, -$24, $140, and $15 per acre net returns.
+Based on projected yields, prices, and expenses returns over specified costs for corn, cotton, soybeans, and wheat/soybeans are showing a -$56, -$229, -$144, and -$156 per acre net returns.
 Producers with higher yields or lower cost structures may attain improved net returns over specified costs.
-Producers that priced production at higher market prices earlier in 2023 may have higher net returns as prices have declined since the start of the year.
 The table below should be used as a guide as yields, prices, and expenses will vary among producers and locations.
 Expenses will also vary among producers and production systems.

 Please contact your local County Extension office or Extension Specialist – Farm Management for assistance in developing a budget or financial plan for your farm.